talos/caustic/README.md

 ---

 What if you want a scraper to run itself?
-No problem!
+No problem:

     {
       "load"  : "http://www.google.com/search?q={{query}}",